shionhonda/hippocampus-garden/content/blog/trlx_opt_lora/index.md

 I am using `facebook/opt-1.3b` model and passing `delta_kargs` to activate LoRA.

-Then, you can run training by this main function:
+Now you can run training by this main function:

 ```python
 def main(hparams={}):